 Compact CRDs are the most frequent type in our sample.
 By definition, these systems are not very extended (their values of $R^{\rm CRD}_{95}$ lying under half of the optical radius of the overall disk), meaning the counterrotating stars are largely confined to the spatial limits of the galaxy’s bulge or bar.
-Within this category, we first consider those CRDs that formed predominantly in-situ (ex-situ fraction < 20\%).
+Within this category, we first considered the CRDs that formed predominantly in situ (ex situ fraction < 20\%).
 There are 14 such cases in our sample.
-Compact in-situ CRDs are indicated by blue boxes, as well as an upward-pointing blue triangle symbols on the top right corner of each panel in Fig. \ref{fig:ages_CRDs}.
+In Fig. \ref{fig:ages_CRDs}, the compact in situ CRDs are indicated by blue boxes as well as upward-pointing blue triangle symbols in the top-right corner of each panel.

-Among the compact in-situ CRDs, one galaxy, CR-14, stands out as a borderline case: about 18\% of its CRD stellar particles are ex-situ (accreted).
-CR-14 lies just below our threshold for the “ex-situ” category; its counterrotating component can be mainly associated to a significant accretion event.
-Indeed, Fig. \ref{fig:ages_CRDs} shows that a merger with a satellite of peak mass of the order of $\approx8\times10^{10}$ M${_{\odot}}$ induces a SF burst that gives rise to most of the co-rotating component.
-Furthermore, the assembly information shown in Fig. \ref{fig:assemblyinfo_cr} for CR-14’s CRD shows that the majority of its few accreted stars came from this single infalling satellite (see Fig. \ref{fig:ages_CRDs}, blue highlighted arrow), which contributed both stars and gas, as well as inducing a burst of star formation.
+Among the compact in situ CRDs, one galaxy, CR-14, stands out as a borderline case.
+About 18\% of its CRD stellar particles are ex situ (accreted).
+CR-14 lies just below our threshold for the ex situ category, and its counterrotating component can mainly be associated with a significant accretion event.
+Indeed, Fig. \ref{fig:ages_CRDs} shows that a merger with a satellite with a peak mass on the order of $\approx8\times10^{10}$ M${_{\odot}}$ induces a star-formation burst that gives rise to most of the corotating component.
+Furthermore, the assembly information shown in Fig. \ref{fig:assemblyinfo_cr} for the CRD of CR-14 shows that the majority of its few accreted stars came from this single infalling satellite (see Fig. \ref{fig:ages_CRDs}, blue highlighted arrow), which contributed stars and gas and induced a burst of star formation.

-Many of the compact in-situ CRDs show clear signs of interaction-triggered star formation in their histories, even though the stars themselves formed in-situ.
-For example, CR-11, CR-12, CR-14, CR-18, CR-20 and CR-25 all exhibit enhanced star formation in their CRDs that was preceded by an interaction event either at intermediate (e.g CR-12 and CR-20) or at late times (CR-11).
-In these galaxies, a passing or merging satellite disturbed the gas in the host, inducing a burst of star formation in the inner galactic region contributing with stellar particles on retrograde orbits.
-In each of these cases the CRD’s stellar mass is almost entirely in-situ; the interactions served as a catalyst for star formation rather than directly depositing a large number of stars.
+Many of the compact in situ CRDs show clear signs of interaction-triggered star formation in their histories, even though the stars themselves formed in situ.
+For example, CR-11, CR-12, CR-14, CR-18, CR-20, and CR-25 all exhibit enhanced star formation in their CRDs that was preceded by an interaction event either at intermediate (e.g., CR-12 and CR-20) or at late times (CR-11).
+In these galaxies, a passing or merging satellite disturbed the gas in the host, inducing a burst of star formation in the inner galactic region that contributed stellar particles on retrograde orbits.
+In each of these cases, the CRD’s stellar mass is almost entirely in situ, and the interactions served as a catalyst for star formation rather than directly depositing a large number of stars.